magma/magma/lte/gateway/docker/README.md

 docker-compose up
 ```

-The test VM can then be set up and the test executed by following
+The test VM can then be set up and the tests executed by following
 [these instructions](https://docs.magmacore.org/docs/next/lte/s1ap_tests#test-vm-setup).